Hubbell Incorporated Declares Regular Quarterly Dividend

-/EIN News/ -- Shelton, CT, April 21, 2023 (GLOBE NEWSWIRE) -- The Board of Directors of Hubbell Incorporated (NYSE:HUBB) today declared a regular quarterly dividend of $1.12 per share on the Company’s common stock.
+Shelton, CT, April 21, 2023 (GLOBE NEWSWIRE) -- The Board of Directors of Hubbell Incorporated HUBB today declared a regular quarterly dividend of $1.12 per share on the Company's common stock.
 The dividend will be paid on June 15, 2023 to shareholders of record on May 31, 2023.

 Hubbell Incorporated is a leading manufacturer of utility and electrical solutions enabling customers to operate critical infrastructure reliably and efficiently.
 With 2022 revenues of $4.9 billion, Hubbell solutions energize and electrify communities in front of and behind the meter.
 The corporate headquarters is located in Shelton, CT.